 A third source, visiting Ghana from the UK, commented on what seemed to be a lack of consistent screening.
-Although this source obtained an invitation letter, they were never asked to present it but still managed to receive a visa to Ghana.
+Although this source obtained an invitation letter, this source was never asked to present it but still managed to receive a visa to Ghana.
 But another person also queuing for the same sort of visa, who failed to present an invitation letter, was denied a visa, the source noticed.

 The rules on what visa applicants require vary from country to country, adding to the complexity.
 In the UK, applicants need to provide an invitation letter from a Ghanaian national that details proof of residence in Ghana.
 But there were no requirements in France (at the time of enquiring for the purposes of this article in November 2018), and in Germany the requirements are more expansive and include the following: